azdavis/azdavis.net/posts/en/rjsonnet.md

 is a technique I learned from [Dmitry Petrashko](https://github.com/DarkDimius) from his work on [Sorbet](https://sorbet.org/), a type-checker for Ruby built at [Stripe](https://stripe.com/), where I interned twice and worked full-time for 3 years.

-### Topological sorting & per-level parallelization
+### Topological sorting and per-level parallelization

 We also use this technique in static analysis, since we store types in arenas as well.
 However, for static analysis, there are even more data dependencies between files, because we must type-check `import`ed files before the importing files.